syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/How-To/View-the-PDF-stream-in-viewer.md

 #  View the PDF Stream in PDF Viewer

-PDF files as stream can be viewed in Essential PdfViewerControl using the overload available in the Load method.
+PDF files as stream can be viewed in Essential&reg; PdfViewerControl using the overload available in the Load method.
 Following are the code snippets.

 {% tabs %}